 In other words, if the documents your team produces don't create meaningful results, you might as well have just handed out blank pages.
-But because their writing seems okay on the surface, too few writers ever take the time to assess whether their writing is actually working (that is, achieving the intended goal).
+But because their writing seems okay on the surface, too few writers ever take the time to assess and review whether their writing is actually working (that is, achieving the intended goal).

 You should!
 But how to get started?

 Start with feedback.
 We’ve found that most professionals we work with deal with feedback reflexively rather than thoughtfully.
 They ignore it, reject it, or accept it without ever analyzing it to see if it makes sense, is on-point, or is totally useless.
 As we’ve discussed in other blogs and white papers, critical thinking is a vital skill for successful writers, and it applies here.
 Writers should use it to analyze that feedback.

 Start by questioning the intent.
 Feedback should always be about making the writing more effective, but feedback is often as ineffective as the writing itself.
 If feedback is to be truly useful, it must be good and relevant.
 For example, sometimes feedback is a power play, where reviewers just feel the need to leave their mark on the writing, regardless of whether their changes are helpful.

 Instead, favor feedback that genuinely helps the writing.
 This kind of feedback is often thoughtful and reasoned; it is always considerate of the writing’s primary purpose.
 Every comment should be interrogated in this way: "If I make this change, will it make the piece stronger, more impactful, and more likely to achieve its purpose?"